mmcc-xx/BirdCAGE/README.md

 to 8080 in the birdnetserver service section.
 (In theory interactions with the birdnetserver could all be on the virtual network.
 I need to try that out.
 For now, use a LAN address)
 - docker-compose up
 - From the Web UI go to Stream Settings and add a stream.
-The default password is 'birdcage'.
-The Name field is for however you want the stream identified in the
+The user name is 'admin and default password is 'birdcage'.
-UI.
+The Name field is for however you want the stream identified in the UI.
 Address is the full url of the stream from your source (try opening it in VLC to make sure it works if you aren't sure).
 Protocol is http, rtmp, or rtsp.
 Transport is TCP or UDP.
 This is only important for rtsp because it can use either one.
 - Go to Preferences and set your latitude and longitude and tweak other settings.
 The default password is 'birdcage'.